rdinch/MathResourceStudio-Help/docs/exercise-sets/Basic Number Operations/mixed-basic-operations.md

 1. To set the maximum difference, select the input field for the Maximum Difference option in the options pane.

 To set the distribution of values, select the desired distribution option (Normal or Balanced) next to the Distribution option in the options pane.
+!!! tip
-TIP: If you would like all questions to have a difference of 10, set both the Minimum Difference and Maximum Difference to 10.
+    If you would like all questions to have a difference of 10, set both the Minimum Difference and Maximum Difference to 10.
 2. Type a new value in the field.
 Valid range is 0 to 9999.

 **Multiplication**